Are you looking to expand your portrait photography skills? If so, you’re in luck!

 If you’re a stay-at-home mom, a lifestyle portrait of you at home with your kids would be great for your family’s holiday cards.

-If you’re looking to take a lifestyle portrait, be sure to have your subject(s) in their natural environment and prepared for a bit of posing.
+If you’re looking to take a lifestyle portrait, be sure to have your subject(s) in their natural environment and prepared for some posing.

 Lifestyle portraits are often used for things like family photos, graduation pictures, or street portraits.